Robert W. Morgan: Post-KHJ

 In 1973, Morgan and Steele walked out of KHJ and joined Bill Drake six months later at KIQQ-FM, Los Angeles.
-The ratings were sub-par, though, causing Morgan to leave the morning slot a year and a half later for weekends and fill-in slots at the prestigious KMPC Los Angeles.
+The ratings were sub-par, though, causing Morgan to leave the morning slot a year and a half later for weekends and fill in slots at the prestigious KMPC Los Angeles.
 He did that for four years before legendary morning man Dick Whittinghill retired in 1980, allowing Morgan to go back to mornings.
-He stayed at KMPC until 1984.
-After a short stint at KMGG, Morgan returned to KMPC.
-Morgan also appeared on television as host of several variety shows, including Morgan’s Alley, ABC’s In Concert, NBC’s The Helen Reddy Show, and KHJ-TV’s Groovy Show, which he co-hosted with teen model Kam Nelson.
+He stayed at KMPC until May 1984.
+After a short stint at KMGG from May 1984 until January 1986, Morgan returned to KMPC.
+Morgan also appeared on television as host of several variety shows, including Morgan's Alley, ABC’s In Concert, NBC’s The Helen Reddy Show, and KHJ-TV’s Groovy Show, which he co-hosted with teen model Kam Nelson.
 Morgan was also the announcer for Solid Gold throughout most of the 1980s.

 Morgan was heard in 1973 on Saturday night segments of the long-running NBC Radio program Monitor, an attempt to freshen that program's image.
 During the mid to late 70s, Morgan also did his own one-hour radio weekly special highlighting one artist or group per show.
 "Robert W. Morgan's Special of the Week" was often played on radio stations that also carried Casey Kasem's American Top 40 as the same company, Watermark, distributed both.
-In fact, on the weekends of February 8, 1975 and September 29, 1979, he hosted both shows on the same weekend as he subbed for Casey on AT40 in addition to hosting his own SOTW.
+In fact, on the weekends of February 8, 1975, and September 29, 1979, he hosted both shows on the same weekend as he subbed for Casey on AT40 in addition to hosting his own SOTW.
 Morgan is one of only three substitute hosts to have filled in on both a three-hour and a four-hour AT40 (Bruce Phillip Miller and Morgan's ex-fellow KHJ jock Mark Elliott are the other two); in fact he recorded his 1979 AT40 episode in over 40 minutes, faster than any episode hosted by a regular or substitute host.

-End of a legendary career
+End of career

 The year 1992 would signal the twilight years of Morgan's distinguished radio broadcast career when he signed on as morning show host of "oldies" K-EARTH 101, where he again enjoyed solid ratings in the Los Angeles market before announcing in May 1997 that he was suffering from lung cancer.
 According to L.A. radio personality Bob Shannon, Morgan told his listeners, "It could have something to do with the two-packs-a-day cigarette habit I had for the last 35 years."
 In an emotional on-air statement, Morgan stated that he was taking some time off to fight the disease full-time.
 His friend and colleague Don Steele died of lung cancer in August 1997.
 Morgan continued to do broadcasts from his home studio until 1998.